Lande21/RolandeU.github.io/README.md

-***Date : October 15th,2024 *** Grad school....
-Got an Exam .
+***Date : October 15th,2024 *** Grad school.....
 I got a B and i am gratefull.Happy Monday Love, May you ace the quiz tomorrow and get an A!
 # RolandeU.github.io

 A portfolio GitHub webpage with a few bits of my work throughout my career.
 And daily journal logs....